ainazeaze/knowledge-bot/README.md

 | `save_url_to_knowledge_base(url)` | Scrape and save a URL |
 | `save_pdf_to_knowledge_base(file_path)` | Parse and save a local PDF |
 | `list_documents(limit)` | List recently saved documents |

+### Web UI

+A React frontend is available at [ainazeaze/knowledge-bot-ui](https://github.com/ainazeaze/knowledge-bot-ui).
+Start the API (below) then follow the UI repo's setup instructions.

 ### REST API